 The seventh and eighth articles of the SGI Charter state:

-  In the spirit of these articles SGI-UK at a national and local level engage in multi-faith activities and inter-faith dialogue.
+In the spirit of these articles SGI-UK, at a national and local level, engages in multi-faith activities and inter-faith dialogue.

 In many areas members of SGI-UK are actively involved in inter-faith forums and local inter-faith activities and are members of their local SACREs (Standing Advisory Committees on Religious Education).

 On a national level we have been involved in multi-faith events and together with representatives of other faiths and academics we have organised two multi-faith seminars at Taplow Court:-

 The Morehouse College exhibition - Gandhi, King, Ikeda - has been shown at a number of inter-faith activities.